twilio-labs/function-templates/funlet-voicemail/README.md

 Environment properties are most convenient when you are using a single instance of this script in your account.
-To customize multiple instances, the recommended way is to modify the default values directly in each copy of the script.
+To customize multiple instances, the recommended way is to modify the default values in the script parameter constants at the top of the script.

-You will find a separate accessor function for each parameter at the beginning of the script, where you can change just these default value.
-You may also rewrite these functions fully to better accommodate your needs.

 ## Input